macleginn/bivaltyp/content/languages/descriptions/Arabic_South_Levantine_Nazareth.md

 - Genealogy (as given in [WALS](https://wals.info/)).
 Family: {{ family_WALS }}, genus: {{ genus_WALS }}.
 - Macro-area: {{ macroarea }}.

+## Grammar notes

+### Basic clause structure and the transitive construction

+Subjects and direct objects are unflagged.
+Subjects (A- and S-arguments), whether nominal or pronominal, are indexed on the verb for person, number, and gender.
+Pronominal direct objects are indexed on the verb via enclitic pronouns, which are distinct from the subject markers and also function as possessive markers on nouns.
+Non-core arguments are introduced by prepositions.

+### Case system

+THere is no morphological case on nouns.

+### Verb lemmas

+Verbs are cited by their three consonantal skeletons, which make up the root of the verb, and the verb is conjugated accordingly.

 ## Glossing abbreviations
 CS — construct state; DEF — definite; F — feminine; M — masculine; N — noun; PASS — passive; PL — plural; PN — person name; POSS — possessive; PROG — progressive; PRS — present; PST — past; PTCP — participle; SG — singular.